Token System Design

 ↑ Workflow card component

-↑ Properties in the workflow component
+↑ Properties in the workflow card component

 To ensure the interface is predictable, I developed a button system with 6 variants and 3 sizes.
 Each button supports a full range of interaction states including hover, pressed, focus, and disabled.
 I also included a loading state to provide immediate visual feedback during data processing.